ARTICLE I: DEFINITIONS

 3) The Treasurer, who shall manage League finances and report on them to the representatives.
 The Treasurer shall be the chief financial officer of the League.

-6) The Outreach Director who shall work toward increasing the regional and socioeconomic diversity of the league, toward establishing and maintaining parliamentary debate school programs, tournaments, other events and toward encouraging existing parliamentary debate school programs, tournaments, and other events to get involved in the league.
+6) The Outreach Director who shall work toward increasing the regional and socioeconomic diversity of the league, toward establishing and maintaining parliamentary debate school programs, tournaments, and other events and toward encouraging existing parliamentary debate school programs, tournaments, and other events to get involved in the league.

 All directors shall have read through the full current text of these bylaws.